What are the top 10 Vatican Museum Must Sees?

 In order of how you walk through the museums, these Vatican Museum Must Sees include, but are not limited to:

-The Vatican Pinacoteca is essentially a paintings gallery.
+The Vatican Pinacoteca is the paintings gallery of the Vatican Museums.

-To visit the Pinacoteca, either book a tour that includes this, or, if going on your own, visit this first.
-Once you come up the big escalators at the entry, and into the museums, the Pinacoteca will be on your right.
+Once you come up the big escalators at the entry and into the museums, the Pinacoteca will be on your right.

 There are so many works by artists I love, including Caravaggio's Deposition, but the jewel in the crown so to speak, is Raphael's last work right before he died: the Transfiguration.